When it comes to how people set goals, form new habits, change their life, it breaks down like this:

 What does someone need to be motivated?

 Fitting in is the most comfortable form of failure there is, and it is the direct result of a lack of motivation.
 The challenge many people face is finding a compelling reason to act.
 Finding motivation is hard, but it’s necessary.
 I know the feeling very well.

-During my boxing training and physics studies, there were times where I just wanted to do nothing because it was overwhelming.
-But I found a way to motivate myself.
+During my boxing training and physics studies, there were times I was exhausted; But I found a way to motivate myself.
 Sometimes I lose motivation when writing or following my diet, but I know how to motivate myself and keep going.

-The path to getting more out of life will not be easy and you will want to quit, but you need to be able to ways to motivate yourself.
+If you want to get more out of life, it will not be easy and you will want to quit; but you need to be able to ways to motivate yourself.

-It’s never been easier to get stuck in a rut of endless despair.
-It’s easy to lose motivation and stop personal development when you have unlimited entertainment, high-speed porn, and no one around you who works on a daily basis, it’s hard to get motivated.
+It’s never been easier to get stuck in a routine of endless despair.
+It’s easy to lose motivation and stop personal development when you have unlimited entertainment, high-speed porn, and no one around you who works out on a daily basis, it’s hard to get motivated.